BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **You're not using Grunt for your build process?
 Are you some sort of newb?**

-   -No, but I am still debating whether or not I will include Grunt for this project.
+   -In the next release, I am going to integrate Grunt and Travis CI into this project.
+Stay tuned.

 **Do I have to use everything the boilerplate gives me?**